My parents taught me to say, ‘I want to be a nuclear physicist’ when people would ask what I wanted to be when I grew up.

 It was during one of these episodes that I experienced a past life memory that was related to the one I had experienced as a young child when I used to build the ‘Ducaneses’.

-Kristal and I were making each other pass out one afternoon when coming back to consciousness I remembered myself as an older girl in the life I had spent in ancient Greece.
-I remembered that Kristal had been with me in that life and we had been young servants (slaves) at Temple.
-Kristal also had a similar vision which seemed to substantiate this certain past life memory for me.
+K and I were making each other pass out one afternoon when coming back to consciousness I remembered myself as an older girl in the life I had spent in ancient Greece.
+I remembered that K had been with me in that life and we had been young servants (slaves) at Temple.
+K also had a similar vision which seemed to substantiate this certain past life memory for me.

 This kind of thing is either something you believe in or not.
 If you personally experienced past life memory or you have seen or spoken to spirit in dreams or in your day to day life, I don’t have to explain this to you.
 How having this different level of understanding of the world around us affects you.